QIWI-API/payments-docs/_statuses_en.html.md

 Operation type | Description
 ---|----
 PAYMENT | The payment.
 There can be field `flag: [ "SALE" ]` (one-step payment) or `flag: [ "AUTH" ]` (two-step payment with holding funds) in the notification.
-CAPTURE | Operation of the confirmation.
+CAPTURE | Operation of the payment confirmation.
 REFUND | Operation of the refund.
 There can be field `flag: [ "REVERSAL" ]` in the notification.
 It means that there was no financial operation (charging from customer's account) and commission fee would not be hold.

 ## Operation statuses {#operation-statuses}